SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md

     }
 }
 ```
-* Create an instance and link the first node to LinkedList. (non-primitive)
+* Creates a new Node object with a Student object as its data and links the first node to the second node. (non-primitive)
 ```java
 public class Main {
      public static void main(String[] args) {